-There are a lot of cool grill and smoker accessories that can make grilling fun, but a pellet smoker tube can actually make food cooked on a gas, electric, and even a pellet grill taste amazing.
+There are a lot of cool grill and smoker accessories that can make grilling fun, but a pellet smoker tube can actually make food cooked on gas, electric, and even a pellet grill taste amazing.

 Nevertheless, you will find hundreds of options available online and in stores.
 To make it even harder to choose, these smoke tubes all seem pretty similar.